 At each farm visit, a co-author (TA) collected a bulk tank milk sample, bedding samples, and conducted a facility inspection.
 The bulk tank milk sample was collected directly from the top of the bulk tank after at least 5 minutes of agitation using a 250-mL sterile single-use vial (Blue Dippas™, Dynalon Products, England).
 Samples were kept on ice in a cooler until they could be frozen and stored at −20°C in the laboratory, before being sent to a diagnostic lab for analysis.
-The facility inspection collected information about the bulk tank, cow identification, air quality, and any outdoor exercise area.
+The facility inspection collected information about the bulk tank, cow identification, a subjective assessment of air quality, and any outdoor exercise area.
 The on-farm observation sheet is included in Supplemental Data (XXX).
 Measurements of the housing facilities were recorded for freestalls and tiestalls where appropriate (stall sizes, pen sizes, bedding depth, stocking density, trainer use), as well as observations about bedded packs when applicable (temperature, depth, pen size, and stocking density in m2 per animal).
+If multiple pens were present (e.g. freestall barn), used bedding samples were collected from the pen containing the largest group of lactating cows, or from the highest producing group of animals if there were multiple pens of equal size.
 Bedding depth of freestalls and tiestalls was included as a producer reported value in the questionnaire.
 Bedding depth of bedded pack facilities was measured where the pack met a cement knee wall.
 Udder hygiene scoring was completed by co-author (TA) for a minimum of 30 randomly selected cows housed in the same pens from which used bedding samples were collected.
 A four-point udder hygiene scoring system was used, where 1 = free of dirt, 2 = slightly dirty (2–10% of surface area), 3 = moderately covered with dirt (10–30% of surface area), and 4 = covered with caked on-dirt (>30% of surface area) (Schreiner and Ruegg, 2002).
 Materials were left with producers to record and collect milk samples of cows with clinical mastitis in the 30 days following the farm visit, but producer compliance in this aspect of the study was inconsistent and not included in any analyses.
 Animal use for this project was approved by the University of Vermont Institutional Animal Care and Use Committee (IACUC; protocol #PROTO202000089).

 Herd-level udder health measurements

 Herd-level DHIA test results for the test day closest in time to the farm visit (either preceding or following day of farm visit, whichever was shorter) were captured from the record processing center working with each herd (Lancaster DHIA, Manheim, PA; Dairy One Co-Op.
 Inc., Ithaca, NY).
 Information captured included test date, number of lactating cows, standardized 150-day milk production (STD 150-day milk), and test-day average cow-level somatic cell score (SCS).
-The following udder health measures were also captured from DHIA records: proportion of cows with an SCC ≥200,000 cells/mL on most recent test day (“elevSCS”), where elevated SCS was defined as a somatic cell score of ≥4.0; the proportion of cows with a newly elevated SCS (“newSCS”), which was defined as a SCS changing from <4.0 to ≥4.0 over the last 2 tests; and the proportion of cows with a chronically-elevated SCS (“chronSCS”), which was defined as having a SCS ≥4.0 on the last two tests (Schukken et al., 2003).
+The following udder health measures were also captured from DHIA records: proportion of cows with an SCC ≥200,000 cells/mL on most recent test day (“elevSCS”), where elevated SCS was defined as a somatic cell score of ≥4.0; the proportion of cows with a newly elevated SCS (“newSCS”), which was defined as a SCS changing from <4.0 to ≥4.0 over the last 2 tests; and the proportion of cows with a chronically elevated SCS (“chronSCS”), which was defined as having a SCS ≥4.0 on the last two tests (Schukken et al., 2003).

-Bulk tank milk culture and somatic cell count data
+Bulk tank milk culture and bulk tank somatic cell count measures